 FTP (File Transfer Protocol) is a popular Internet data transfer protocol.
 You can use FTP to transfer files between a remote server and a local PC.
-FTP is often used by site administrators in order to upload and download files to their web-hosting servers.
+FTP is often used by website administrators in order to upload and download files to their web-hosting servers.
 FTP protocol is implemented according to the “client-server” scheme: there are FTP-clients and an FTP-server.

-In our instructions we will show how to install and configure an FTP server based on a desktop Windows 10 OS without using third-party software (such as FileZilla Server, Titan FTP Server, Ocean FTP Server, etc.).
+In our instruction, we will show how to install and configure an FTP server based on a desktop Windows 10 OS without using third-party software (such as FileZilla Server, Titan FTP Server, Ocean FTP Server, etc.).

 Installing FTP Server Components on Windows 10

 At first let’s create an FTP folder.
-This directory will contain files and folders that should be accessible by the FTP client.
+This directory will contain files and folders that should be accessible by the FTP clients.
 Create it on the desktop or you can create it anywhere on your PC.
 Usually, the C:\inetpub\ftproot directory is used as the root FTP folder.

 We need this to configure an FTP server, but at first we have to install and configure IIS (Internet Information Services) components, so go to Control Panel.
 You should change to Small icons view and go to the Programs and Features.

 Tip.
 Please note that in order to manage IIS, you must install the IIS Management Console (Web Management Tools > IIS Management Console).
-You can also install the console from PowerShell with the command:
+You can also install the IIS management console from PowerShell with the command:

 Enable-WindowsOptionalFeature -Online -FeatureName IIS-ManagementConsole -All